ellenyim8/ellenyim8/README.md

 - Portfolio: https://ellenyim8.github.io/ellenyim_portfolio/
 --->

-- I'm interested working for any industry, where I can align my skills and passion into the role of Information Security Analyst, Technical Writer, Web Developer, or Data Scientist.
+- I'm interested working for any industry, where I can align my skills and passion into the role of Information Security Analyst, Technical Writer, Web Developer, or Data Analyst.

 - **Interests: Cybersecurity, Data Analytics, Data Science**
 <!--